Raptor-token/Raptor/Readme.md

 # Raptor [RPTR]
 Raptor is an experiment in decentralized community building.
+Together we are building a vibrant and growing community with a focus on vertically integrating the Raptor token in all community projects.
+We are community owned and operated!
-Our community is represented by a deflationary meme token inspired by the dank meme's that have shaped crypto culture.
+Our community is represented by a deflationary meme token inspired by the dank meme’s that have shaped crypto culture.
 Our aim is to become a top 100 Crypto whilst building a decentralized community.

 The Raptor token (symbol: RPTR) has been deployed to Ethereum mainnet.
 Only 100,000,000 RPTR were minted and no more will ever exist.
 The tokens are not an investment opportunity.

 # Community